CAREamics/careamics-copier/README.md

 python my_project_name/experiment_name/experiment_name.py
 ```

+Where `my_project_name` is the name you provided when running copier, and `experiment_name` is the name of the experiment you entered during the prompting process.

 ## The script does not work, what should I do?

 First and foremost, make sure that the paths to your data are correct in the python script.
 You can modify them after the script has been generated.